CoinFabrik/on-ink-integration-tests/test-cases/transfer/README.md

 Ensuring the reliability and security of balance transfers is crucial.
 As such, rigorous testing is performed on both integration and end-to-end levels:

-- Integration Tests: These tests focus on the contract's internal logic, verifying that the `transfer` function behaves as expected under various conditions.
+- Integration Tests: In the integration test `transfer_works`, a testing environment is set up with a specific account balance.
+The `transfer` function is then invoked to transfer a specified value from the contract's balance to the caller.
+After the transfer, the test asserts that the balances of the accounts have changed as expected.

-- E2E Tests: In end-to-end tests, the exact balance of the smart contract after the `transfer` is known.
-However, when a user or another contract calls the `transfer` function, they pay a gas fee.
-The exact gas required isn't known in advance.
-For this reason, we initiate a transaction with a value of `1` and then assert that the resulting balance is less than the initial balance due to the gas fee.
+- E2E Tests: In the end-to-end test `transfer_works`, the contract is set up with a given balance.
+The `transfer` function is then called to transfer a value of `1` to the caller.
+The test then verifies that the contract's balance has decreased by the transferred amount.

 | \#  | Test                                  | Integration | E2E |
 | --- | ------------------------------------- | :---------: | :-: |